 - You will be taught research methods by expert staff from a wide range of disciplines, allowing you to benefit from specialist knowledge and methodology.

 - The programme is supported through GRAMNet, the University of Glasgow’s internationally recognised research network for Refugees, Asylum and Migration in Scotland.
-You will benefit from the provisions offered by GRAMNet, such as training, seminars, opportunities for knowledge exchange and spaces for dissemination.
+You will benefit from access to the GRAMNet-related activities such as seminars, film series, community organised events and find out about opportunities for knowledge exchange.

 - The programme is the only Masters programme in Scotland with a focus on migration studies and social justice.

 - This degree is taught jointly with the MSc Global Migrations & Social Justice, which has a stronger focus on the subject, with less emphasis on research methods.

 You will take five core courses and one optional course as well as complete a dissertation or a practical project.

 - A PUBLIC SOCIAL SCIENCE FOR SOCIAL JUSTICE.